berfr/berfr.github.io/content/posts/execution-time.md

 The actual CPU time can be seen in the values returned by the [`time`] command.
 The `user` and `sys` parts is the time that was taken for running code in user-mode and in kernel-mode respectively.
 The first program spent all the time running code whereas the second spent almost no time running code.
+While they have the same behavior, it could be argued that the second script is better since it leaves CPU time for the OS to perform more important tasks.

 [`time.sleep`]: https://github.com/python/cpython/blob/62183b8d6d49e59c6a98bbdaa65b7ea1415abb7f/Modules/timemodule.c#L326
 [`pysleep`]: https://github.com/python/cpython/blob/62183b8d6d49e59c6a98bbdaa65b7ea1415abb7f/Modules/timemodule.c#L1859